pineunity/apmec/doc/source/reference/mistral_workflows_usage_guide.rst

   | vim_id         | 22ac5ce6-1415-460c-badf-40ffc5091f94                                                                                                                                  |
   +----------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-VNF resource deletion with std.delete_mea workflow
+MEA resource deletion with std.delete_mea workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Update the mea_id from the output of above execution in delete_mea.json

-Create new execution for VNF deletion.
+Create new execution for MEA deletion.

 ::